ramboloc/CPO_2021_dynamic_array/README.md

 ## Design notes

+* data type: the data type in data structure is int.
+* `empty()`: monoid, is the DynamicArray with `size`=`capacity`=0, and chunk is []
+* `iterator`: when we transform data structure to iterator, only data which not Node we be put in iterator.
+* `cons`: when we call cons() to add element which is None, we will do nothing.

 ### Compare mutable and immutable implementation

+* Immutable data structure, like str type, we can use the method in data structure, but the data structure will not be change after you call the method.
 * A mutable collection can be updated or extended in place.
 This means you can change, add, or remove elements of a collection as a side effect. *Immutable* collections, by contrast, never change.
 You have still operations that simulate additions,